-One of the key benefits anabolic fasting users experienced was an increase in testosterone and growth hormone due to an increase in fat consumption.
+One of the key benefits anabolic fasting meal plan users experienced was an increase in testosterone and growth hormone due to an increase in fat consumption.
 Along with this, the replenishment stage helps balance out cortisol and other diet-related hormones.

 Because of this balancing of hormones caused by a carb spike, for best results, we suggest consuming your carbs closer to the end of the day.
 Spiking at night will allow your body to experience deeper sleep.
 A better night’s rest will improve your body’s function and aid in your fat loss.

 Depending on your specific goals you may need to make some adjustments.